-Couple of days back, Lenovo’s new sub brand Zuk unveiled its prototype of Transparent display showcased during the launch of its first smartphone – the Zuk Z1.
-The display allows to see through it while simultaneously displaying information on the screen.
-This is a new innovation in smartphones and is yet at a conceptual stage.
+A couple of days back, Lenovo’s new sub-brand Zuk unveiled its prototype of Transparent display showcased during the launch of its first smartphone – the Zuk Z1.
+The display allows seeing through it while simultaneously displaying information on the screen.
+This is an innovation in smartphones and is yet at a conceptual stage.

-The prototype that was shown by Zuk will be able to display images, make calls, and perform all display functions like a normal smartphone screen and features a completely bezel free design
+The prototype that was shown by Zuk will be able to display images, make calls, and perform all display functions like a standard smartphone screen and features an entirely bezel-free design

-Transparent displays are already been there for many years, but there’s nothing much to do with these kind of displays as they have very less practical applications like the augmented reality.
+Transparent displays are already there for many years, but there’s nothing much to do with this kind of displays as they have decidedly less practical applications like the augmented reality.

 There’s no news about release or availability of the display on a smartphone, but it would be appealing to see such sci-fi devices to come into reality.

-The transparent displays are not a major breakthrough in technology transparent displays works in a similar manner like a normal LCD display, indeed most of the LCD displays are transparent in nature.
+The transparent displays are not a breakthrough in technology transparent displays works similarly like a standard LCD display; indeed most of the LCD displays are transparent.

-If you ever dismantled a LCD screen you may have noticed a reflective sheet adhered to the back of the Glass, which when peeled off, the LCD becomes transparent up to certain level and still works perfectly, the same applies to OLED displays.
+If you ever dismantled an LCD screen, you may have noticed a reflective sheet adhered to the back of the Glass, which when peeled off, the LCD becomes transparent up to certain level and still works perfectly, the same applies to OLED displays.
 But the trick lies in making it completely transparent

-Another example for this is a LCD projector, which is also a transparent LCD display backlight by highly intense white light
+Another example for this is an LCD projector, which is also a transparent LCD backlight by highly intense white light

 Are transparent displays ready to revolutionize the smartphone world?

-The contrast ratio of Transparent displays will be less when compared to normal LCD displays – black won’t appear black and white won’t appear white.
+The contrast ratio of Transparent displays will be less when compared to normal LCDs – black won’t appear black and white won’t appear white.

-But may be in future smartphone manufacturers can develop a better design to overcome these flaws.
-We don’t expect the transparent display smartphones to come in full production at least in 2016 but beyond that there is strong possibility.
+But maybe in future smartphone manufacturers can develop a better design to overcome these flaws.
+We don’t expect the transparent display smartphones to come in full production at least in 2016 but beyond that, there is a strong possibility.